 - causes serious bodily injury to another,

 - uses or exhibits a deadly weapon, or

 Serious bodily injury is defined as “bodily injury that creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.”
-Aggravated Robbery is a First Degree Felony with a range of punishment from 5 years up to 99 years or life confinement and up to a $10,000 fine.
+Aggravated robbery is a first-degree felony with a prison sentence between 5 and 99 years or life confinement and up to a $10,000 fine.

-Aggravated Robbery is also classified as a 3(g) offense (an offense falling within the purview of Texas Code of Criminal Procedure Article 42.12 Sec.
-3(g)).
-These types of offenses are those which our legislature have identified as the most serious of criminal offenses.
-Individuals charged with a 3(g) offense may not receive regular probation from a judge and are not eligible for parole until at least one half of the original sentence has been served.
+Aggravated robbery is also classified as a 3(g) offense (an offense falling within the purview of Texas Code of Criminal Procedure Article 42.12 Sec.
+3(g).
+These types of crimes are those that our legislature has identified as the most serious of criminal offenses.
+Individuals charged with a 3(g) offense may not receive regular probation from a judge and are not eligible for parole until at least one-half of the original sentence has been served.

-The value of competent and aggressive legal representation when charged with a 3(g) offense such as Aggravated Robbery cannot be overstated.
-Whether you are a person charged with Aggravated Robbery or a someone seeking legal assistance on behalf of a close friend or family member who is in jail awaiting prosecution, contact our office to schedule a consultation with an attorney or a jail consultation.
+When charged with a 3(g) offense such as aggravated robbery, the value of competent and aggressive legal representation cannot be overstated.
+Whether you are charged with aggravated robbery or seeking legal assistance on behalf of a close friend or family member who is in jail awaiting prosecution, contact our office to schedule a consultation with an attorney.